SoWieMarkus/wheelgpt/docs/endpoints/authentication/renew.md

 # Renew Plugin Token

-Whenever you call the endpoint `/api/authentication/token` endpoint you will receive a different token.
+Whenever you call the endpoint `/api/authentication/token` you will receive a different token.
 However the old tokens still remain valid.
 If you need to rotate your plugin token, this endpoint.

 ```http